What’s on?

-Below please find a list of Salon studies currently offered, click any listing for more information, including online booking details and cost.
-Unless otherwise indicated, all studies are virtual and conducted online using the Zoom platform (which is free to use for participants).
+Please find below a list of Salon studies already running (or completed earlier this month) and those coming soon.
+Click any listing for more information, including online booking details and cost where places are still available to book.
+Unless otherwise indicated, all studies are virtual and conducted online on Zoom (which is free to use for participants).
+You can also view our Study Calendar with dates of all sessions month-by-month.

 Event Details